Paws on planes: Your guide to travelling with pets

 What do I need to do to fly with my pet?

-Every airline and country has their own rules when it comes to travelling with a pet, so the first thing you’ll need to do is check the pet policies of the airline you’re travelling with (we have listed the domestic rules below).
+Every airline has its own rules when it comes to travelling with a pet, so the first step is checking the pet policy of whichever airline you're flying with (we've listed the domestic rules below).

 Who will let me fly with a pet in Australia?